qwerty0710/Distributed-Systems/README.md

 # A-3 : Test all endpoints of the load balancer and show that in case of server failure, the load balancer spawns a new instance quickly to handle the load.

+We tested all endpoints of the load balancer and confirmed that they are working as expected.
+We also tested the load balancer's ability to recover from server failure.
+We simulated a server failure by stopping one of the server containers.
+The load balancer was able to quickly spawn a new instance to replace the failed server container.

+**Observations:**

+* All endpoints of the load balancer are working as expected.
+* The load balancer is able to recover from server failure quickly.